EquinetPaul/nlp/README.md

 # TFIDF - KMeans
 This library performs TF-IDF vectorization on a corpus of documents and determines the optimal number of clusters of KMeans.
 Once the optimal number of clusters has been identified, the library creates a topic representation for each cluster by selecting the top n terms that are most representative of that cluster.

-## Method
+## Method & Results
-To determine the optimal nu
+To determine the optimal number of clusters of KMeans we use the "Elbow method" with the inertia of each cluster.

 ![plot_tfidf_kmeans](https://github.com/EquinetPaul/EquinetPaul/blob/main/plot_tfidf_kmeans.PNG?raw=true)

+The results of the computation is:
+- Topics with representative words
+- Plot used to determine the optimal number of clusters
+- Plot of the clusters (reduced with tsne & pca)

 ## Usage:
 ```python